-6 Opinion available in document INT/665-666-667 - CES2185-2012_00_00_TRA_AC - 2012/0266 (COD) and 2012/0267 (COD) of 14 February 2013.
+Opinion available in document INT/665-666-667 - CES2185-2012_00_00_TRA_AC - 2012/0266 (COD) and 2012/0267 (COD) of 14 February 2013.

-- 6. On 2 April 2014, the European Parliament adopted its legislative resolutions7 on the two proposals and thus concluded its first reading.
-Following the elections, the Committee on the Environment, Public Health and Food Security of the European Parliament ("the ENVI Committee") on 5 November 2014 mandated the Rapporteurs to enter into negotiations with the Council in order to reach an agreement on these proposals. - On 5 October 2015, the Council reached General Approaches on the draft Regulation on medical devices8 and on the draft Regulation on in vitro diagnostic medical devices9. - In October 2015, negotiations with the European Parliament were started.
+- On 2 April 2014, the European Parliament adopted its legislative resolutions7 on the two 6. proposals and thus concluded its first reading.
+Following the elections, the Committee on the Environment, Public Health and Food Security of the European Parliament ("the ENVI Committee") on 5 November 2014 mandated the Rapporteurs to enter into negotiations with the Council in order to reach an agreement on these proposals. - 7.
+On 5 October 2015, the Council reached General Approaches on the draft Regulation on in vitro diagnostic medical devices8 and on the draft Regulation on medical devices9. - 8.
+In October 2015, negotiations with the European Parliament were started.
 At the tenth informal trilogue held on 25 May 2016 the Council representatives and the representatives of the European Parliament reached an agreement on compromise texts for both Regulations. - 9.
-On 15 June 2016, the Permanent Representatives Committee held a final discussion on the two proposals and agreed on the compromise text for the draft Regulation on medical devices10 and on the compromise text for the draft Regulation on in vitro diagnostic medical devices11.
-As these compromise texts had been adjusted compared to the texts resulting from the final informal trilogue on some points12 important to the Commission, the Commission representative could also fully support them. - 10.
-On the same day those texts were supported by all Members in a vote in the ENVI Committee.
+On 15 June 2016, the Permanent Representatives Committee held a final discussion on the two proposals and agreed on a compromise text for the draft Regulation on in vitro diagnostic medical devices 10 and on a compromise text for the draft Regulation on medical devices 11.
+As these compromise texts had been adjusted compared to the texts resulting from the final informal trilogue on some points12 important to the Commission, the Commission representative could also fully support them. - On the same day those texts were supported by all members in a vote in the ENVI Committee.
+10.